mhrimaz/AwesomeJavaFX/README.md

 ## Tutorials
 *Good online resources including free and paid courses to learn JavaFX.*
 - [Building Your First JavaFX Application](http://www.pluralsight.com/courses/java-se-java-fx-application-building-your-first) - This course will provide you with a quick introduction to basic JavaFX features and help you build your first JavaFX Application.
-- [code.makery](http://code.makery.ch/library/javafx-8-tutorial/) - Multiple Language Online Site with a great materials and examples to teach you JavaFX.
+- [code.makery](http://code.makery.ch/library/javafx-8-tutorial/) - Multiple Language Online Site with great materials and examples to teach you JavaFX.
 - [FXTutorials](https://github.com/AlmasB/FXTutorials) - A wide range of practical YouTube video tutorials focusing on Java/JavaFX.
 - [JavaFXTutorials](http://www.javafxtutorials.com/) - Online Materials and Examples for learning JavaFX.
 - [JavaFXTuts](http://javafxtuts.com/javafx-tutorials/) - Complete javafx tutorials for beginners with a lot of examples.
-- [Jenkov JavaFX](http://tutorials.jenkov.com/javafx/index.html) - Jenkov JavaFX Toturials and Articles with good examples to demonstrate you how you can use JavaFX Features.
+- [Jenkov JavaFX](http://tutorials.jenkov.com/javafx/index.html) - Jenkov JavaFX Tutorials and Articles with good examples to demonstrate you how you can use JavaFX Features.
 - [Lynda JavaFX GUI Development](https://www.lynda.com/Java-tutorials/JavaFX-GUI-Development/466182-2.html) - Learn how to develop graphical user interfaces (GUIs) for enterprise apps with JavaFX.
-- [TeamTreeHouse Build a JavaFX Application](https://teamtreehouse.com/library/build-a-javafx-application) - Learn JavaFX fundamentals , Event driven application development and Client based application layout.
+- [TeamTreeHouse Build a JavaFX Application](https://teamtreehouse.com/library/build-a-javafx-application) - Learn JavaFX fundamentals, Event driven application development and Client based application layout.
-- [TheNewBoston JavaFX](https://www.youtube.com/watch?v=FLkOX4Eez6o&list=PL6gx4Cwl9DGBzfXLWLSYVy8EbTdpGbUIG) - Youtube JavaFX Video Toturial.
+- [TheNewBoston JavaFX](https://www.youtube.com/watch?v=FLkOX4Eez6o&list=PL6gx4Cwl9DGBzfXLWLSYVy8EbTdpGbUIG) - Youtube JavaFX Video Tutorial.
 It's Simple and it's good place to start JavaFX.
-- [Udemy Build Outstanding JavaFX](https://www.udemy.com/javafx-gui-programming/) - Udemy Video Toturial for JavaFX.
-Build Outstanding Java Apps with JavaFX much faster Launch a beautiful Java app by the end of the week.
+- [Udemy Build Outstanding JavaFX](https://www.udemy.com/javafx-gui-programming/) - Udemy Video Tutorial for JavaFX.
+Build Outstanding Java Apps with JavaFX much faster.
+Launch a beautiful Java app by the end of the week.
 Learn smarter Programming with the JavaFX GUI Framework.

 ## Talks
 *Interesting talks in conferences like JavaOne, Devoxx and others*